dqnguyen59/QuantumFieldSimulator/README.md

 <p>
-  I am not a physicist and I have a lack of understanding of the formulas used as shown in Wikipedia: <a href="https://en.wikipedia.org/wiki/Quantum_field_theory" target="_blank" rel="nofollow noopener noreferrer">Quantum field theory</a>.
+  I am not a physicist and I have a no knowledge of the formulas used as shown in Wikipedia: <a href="https://en.wikipedia.org/wiki/Quantum_field_theory" target="_blank" rel="nofollow noopener noreferrer">Quantum field theory</a>.
-  But have discovefed that this formula works very well for simulating any waves and double slit experiments.
+  But have discovered that this formula works very well for simulating any waves and double slit experiments.
 </p>
 <p>
   The equation of Quantum Field is simply based on the motion formula of basic physics and no special formulas are used here.